iesxz-c/Stew-Server/README.md

 ### Real-Time Group Chat

 The Flask server runs with Socket.IO support to manage live chat events.
-When a user sends a message, the server emits it to all connected clients in the same group room, ensuring everyone receives the message simultaneously.
-Key functions include:

-- **User authentication**: JWT tokens are validated before users can join chat rooms.
-- **Message broadcasting**: Messages are broadcasted within each group chat room.
-- **Room management**: Users are added to or removed from rooms dynamically based on their activity.

-This setup ensures that all users within a group chat experience seamless, real-time communication.

-## Database

 ### Database Management with SQLAlchemy